computexpresslink/libcxlmi/README.md

    }
    ```

-Note that a third level tunneling commands to the LD Pool CCI in a Multi-Headed
+Note that tunneling commands to the LD Pool CCI in a Multi-Headed Device (MHD)
-Device (MHD) is unsupported (CXL.io).
+is currently unsupported (CXL.io).

 Commands with simple payload input/output can use  stack-allocated variables,
 while more complex ones require the user to already provide the respective payload